yceh/matOptimize-experiments/README.md

 # Run TNT
 ```
-bash benchmark_tnt.sh <folder>
+bash benchmark_tnt.sh <folder> <number of processes for parallel sectorial search> <number of processes for parallel TBR move>
 ```
 It expects tnt to be in $PATH.
 TNT can be obtained from http://www.lillo.org.ar/phylogeny/tnt.
 Only latest versions from the website and we couldn't distribute the version we used due to licensing restriction.

 It also expect init.fa.gz (FASTA input for TNT), init.nwk (newick input for TNT) and init.vcf.gz (VCF input for matOptimize to compute parsimony score again).
+The log (tnt_parallel_sect_log) and newick file (tnt_parallel_sect.nwk) in the same folder.

 # Run matOptimize
 ```